ottogiron/ironman/docs/quickstart.md

 #### Run the App

-Go is necessary for this step (https://golang.org/), given the generated application is Go app.
+Go is necessary for this step (https://golang.org/), given the generated application is a Go app.

 ```bash
 cd /path/to/app